 While we have all experienced poor sleep during times of extreme stress, suffering from a few nights of missed sleep before returning back to a normal sleeping pattern is not a sign of a sleep problem.

 You do not have to suffer from insomnia to have a sleep problem.
-In reality, insomnia is just one of a number of issues that fall under the umbrella of 'sleep problems.'
+Insomnia is just one of a number of issues that fall under the umbrella of 'sleep problems.'

 Getting to sleep: This issue is commonly known as ‘insomnia.’
 An individual will commonly lie awake instead of sleeping, or you may be unable to sleep during the hours allotted but find yourself wanting to sleep during daytime hours instead.